- Last updated: 3rd March 2020

 - The World Health Organization has declared the coronavirus outbreak to be a public health emergency.

-- 2019-nCoV has killed more than 200 people and infected more than 9,000 since it was first identified in Wuhan, China, in December.
+- COVID-19 has killed more than 3,000 people and infected more than 88,000 since it was first identified in Wuhan, China, in December.

 - It has a higher case-fatality ratio and a higher reproduction number than influenza – meaning it could spread more widely.

-China is in the grip of a new coronavirus outbreak – which is spreading to the rest of the world.
+The world is in the grip of a new coronavirus outbreak – which has reached almost every continent except Antarctica.

 Have you read?

-The Director-General of the World Health Organization (WHO), Tedros Adhanom Ghebreyesus, declared the spread of the virus a global health emergency.
+The Director-General of the WHO, Tedros Adhanom Ghebreyesus, declared the spread of the virus a global health emergency on January 30.

 “Our greatest concern is the potential of the virus to spread to countries with weaker health systems, and which are ill-prepared to deal with it.”

-At the same time in the northern hemisphere, it’s flu season.
-So far in the US, there have been around 15 million illnesses and more than 8,200 deaths, according to the Centers for Disease Control and Prevention.
+At the same time in the northern hemisphere, it’s the tail-end of flu season.
+So far in the US, there have been around 32 million flu illnesses and 18,000 deaths from flu, according to the Centers for Disease Control and Prevention.

 So how does coronavirus compare to the flu?